coins-docs/coins-global-api-docs/README.md

-# Official Documentation for the Binance APIs and Streams.
+# Official Documentation for the coins APIs and Streams.
 * Official Announcements regarding changes, downtime, etc. to the API and Streams will be reported here: **https://t.me/coins_xyz_api_announcements**
 * Streams, endpoints, parameters, payloads, etc. described in the documents in this repository are considered **official** and **supported**.
 * The use of any other streams, endpoints, parameters, or payloads, etc. is **not supported**; **use them at your own risk and with no guarantees.**